microsoft/code-with-engineering-playbook/Engineering/SourceControlDetails.md

  * release branches: `release/release_name`

 ## Restrict access to default branches
-* In VSTS it's recommended to specify the **minimum number of required reviewers** as well as the **commit strategy** if you want to enforce [squash merging](https://docs.microsoft.com/en-us/vsts/git/merging-with-squash?view=vsts).
-Here some details on [VSTS branch policies](https://docs.microsoft.com/en-us/vsts/git/branch-policies?view=vsts)
+* In Azure DevOps it's recommended to specify the **minimum number of required reviewers** as well as the **commit strategy** if you want to enforce [squash merging](https://docs.microsoft.com/en-us/vsts/git/merging-with-squash?view=vsts).
+Here some details on [Azure DevOps branch policies](https://docs.microsoft.com/en-us/vsts/git/branch-policies?view=vsts)
 * In GitHub it's recommended to protect these branches by limiting the push access to reviewers only.
 Here some details how to [enable branch restrictions in GitHub](https://help.github.com/articles/enabling-branch-restrictions/)

 # Release strategy